-Railroads are private enterprises, not public utilities, and face intense competition from trucks, barges and other market forces.
+The STB should look to the future while recognizing the complex and competitive nature of the market.
+Freight railroads face intense competition from trucks, barges and other market forces.
 To respond to a changing and competitive marketplace — and better serve emerging customers — railroads continually transform through investments in infrastructure, equipment, operations and technology.
-In fact, railroads are much more capital intensive than most industries, spending about six times more than the average U.S. manufacturer.
-Again, Congress recognized this need to reinvest for the future in the 2015 reauthorization of the STB.
+In fact, railroads are much more capital intensive than most industries, spending, on average, six times more as a percentage of revenue than the average U.S. manufacturer.

-Enacting these regulations would expand the STB’s oversight of rates and routing, which would limit rail investment.
-Less rail investment means less reliable and efficient customer service.
+Enacting regulations like forced access or FORR would expand the STB’s oversight of rates and routing, which would limit rail investment.
 Railroads need a regulatory framework that allows them to continue investing back into their private network as they adapt to technological, regulatory, market and competition changes over time.
-Since railroads, unlike other freight transportation modes, fully cover the costs of their privately-owned infrastructure, STB policies should encourage investment, as Congress directs, not deter it.
+Railroads — unlike other freight transportation modes — cover the vast majority of costs required to maintain and modernize their privately-owned infrastructure.
+STB policies should encourage investment, as Congress directs, not deter it.
 To ensure railroads continue providing safe and efficient service, the STB should:

 - Conduct cost-benefit analysis for any proposed regulation (as advocated by the industry in a petition for rulemaking), which the OMB has guided other agencies to do.